-square feet.

-- (2) For purposes of determining MTD, the footprint square footage of the primary structure/dwelling unit plus 325 square feet for the required parking area, shall be deducted from the lot square footage. - (3) For purposes of determining the number of trees required for a lot, the total lot square footage, (minus the footprint of the primary structure and required driveway), should be multiplied by the MTD Standards in a) above.
-Fractional numbers, or decimals, shall be rounded up to the next whole number to determine to number of required trees.

-2. Tree planting and replacement requirements:
+- (a) MTD Standards: - (i) 0 to 1 acre: 16 trees per acre - (ii) >1 to $\leq 5$ acres: 20 trees per acre - (iii) Greater than 5 acres: 24 trees per acre - (b) MTD Calculation: - (i) Convert acreage to square feet using the conversion 1 acre= 43,560 square feet. - (ii) For purposes of determining MTD, the footprint square footage of the primary structure/dwelling unit plus 325 square feet for the required parking area, shall be deducted from the lot square footage. - (iii) For purposes of determining the number of trees required for a lot, the total lot square footage, (minus the footprint of the primary structure and required driveway), should be multiplied by the MTD Standards in a) above.
+Fractional numbers, or decimals, shall be rounded up to the next whole number to determine to number of required trees. - (2) Tree planting and replacement requirements: - (a) Species. - (i) All trees planted to meet MTD by this Article shall be a canopy tree cited in Appendix A: Native Tree List. - (ii) The City Arborist may make exceptions and approve other trees based on site conditions, including soil quality, water availability, shade potential, ecological characteristics, screening needs, and/or other challenging or conflicting characteristics.
+However, invasive species will not be allowed. - (iii) When planting or replacing qualifying trees, the trees specified must contain no more than 50% of a single species. - (b) Size. - (i) Containerized, replacement tree(s) must be a minimum of 25 gallon or larger. - (ii) Field grown, ball and burlap, trees must be a minimum of 2.5" caliper or larger.

-a.
-Species.

-- (1) All trees planted to meet MTD by this Article shall be a canopy tree cited in Appendix A: Native Tree List. - (2) The City Arborist may make exceptions and approve other trees based on site conditions, including soil quality, water availability, shade potential, ecological characteristics, screening needs, and/or other challenging or conflicting characteristics.
-However, invasive species will not be allowed. - (3) When planting or replacing qualifying trees, the trees specified must contain no more than 50% of a single species.

-b.
-Size.

-- (1) Containerized, replacement tree(s) must be a minimum of 25 gallon or larger. - (2) Field grown, ball and burlap, trees must be a minimum of 2.5" caliper or larger. - (3) Replacement trees must have been grown in compliance with the current edition of "American Standard for Nursery Stock" published by American Nursery and Landscape Association.
+(iii) Replacement trees must have been grown in compliance with the current edition of "American Standard for Nursery Stock" published by American Nursery and Landscape Association.

-c.
-Location.
+(c) Location.